MrEnder0/Grid9/README.md

 ### High priority
  - Allow while nesting
- - Make installer in inno setup.
- - Add Grid9 code examples to the cli tool
+ - Make a update command for the cli tool

 ### Low priority
  - Use booleans instead of strings for the grid array for better memory ussage and performance.